sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 61. ### How do you create directives using CLI?
     You can use CLI command `ng generate directive` to create the directive class file.
-It creates the source file(`src/app/components/directivename.directive.ts`), the respective test file(.spec.ts) and declare the directive class file in root module.
+It creates the source file(`src/app/components/directivename.directive.ts`), the respective test file `.spec.ts` and declare the directive class file in root module.

   **[⬆ Back to Top](#table-of-contents)**

 62. ### Give an example for attribute directives?
     Let's take simple highlighter behavior as a example directive for DOM element.
-You can create and apply the attribute directive using below steps,
+You can create and apply the attribute directive using below step:

     1. Create HighlightDirective class with the file name `src/app/highlight.directive.ts`.
 In this file, we need to import **Directive** from core library to apply the metadata and **ElementRef** in the directive's constructor to inject a reference to the host DOM element ,
         ```javascript